USEPA/WNTR/documentation/networkxgraph.rst

 .. literalinclude:: ../examples/networkx_graph.py
    :lines: 8-10

-The graph can be used to access NetworkX methods.
+The graph can be used to access NetworkX methods, for example

 .. literalinclude:: ../examples/networkx_graph.py
    :lines: 2,12-14